Epcot Rope Drop and Early Entry Strategy 2024

 First, Early Theme Park Entry.
 This perk of staying at a Disney hotel (or select partner hotels) grants these guests early access to each park at Disney World for 30 minutes before other guests, every day.
 This post discusses rope drop for guests both with and without Early Entry.

-Second, Genie+ and Lightning Lanes have debuted, giving guests who are willing to pay access to the “skip the line” system at Walt Disney World while everyone else lives with old fashioned standby lines (or virtual queues at select attractions).
+Second, Lightning Lanes give guests who are willing to pay access to the “skip the line” system at Walt Disney World while everyone else lives with old fashioned standby lines (or virtual queues at select attractions).
 This post discusses how Lighting Lanes can impact your rope drop strategy.

-Finally, Guardians of the Galaxy Cosmic Rewind has—as of this—a virtual queue in addition to its Individual Lightning Lane.
+Finally, Guardians of the Galaxy Cosmic Rewind has—as of this update—a virtual queue in addition to its Lightning Lane Single Pass.
 No regular standby queue yet.
 Without a standard queue, the ride is not relevant to Early Entry / rope drop.
 When that changes, it will probably be the highest priority in the park.

 Basics of Rope Drop at Epcot